- Home

 Contract changes and variations

-Building or renovating a home is sometimes a work in progress and you or your contractor may have to make some changes along the way.
-Be sure to get variations in writing.
+Building or renovating a home can be a work in progress and you or the home owner may have to make some changes along the way.
+Be sure to document any and all variations in writing.

 What is a variation